 Directed by Jamie Ulys | PG | Runtime 109 minutes

 Doors open at 6:30 PM and the film begins at 7:30 PM.
 Tickets are $10 and include a bag of popcorn.
 Tickets may be purchased at the door or online (additional fees apply to online ticket purchases).
 Call 978-371-0820 for tickets and information.

-Food must be purchased by 12:00 on Monday, May 15.
+Food must be purchased by 12:00 on Monday, September 18.

 PURCHASE FOOD AND FILM TICKETS

-Save the Dates for our upcoming films!
+Save the Date for our next film: